-The George Eliot Review Online is a digital archive of 50 years’ worth of the George Eliot Fellowship’s George Eliot Review.
-Since 1970, the Fellowship has published an annual journal of society updates, speeches, analytical essays, and reviews of books related to George Eliot.
+The George Eliot Review Online is the digital edition of the George Eliot Review, a peer-reviewed journal that has been in continuous publication since 1970.
+For more than fifty years, the George Eliot Fellowship of Nuneaton, UK, has published an annual journal of critical essays on the life and works of this important Victorian author.
+The journal also includes society news, invited lectures, conference updates, and reviews of books and media related to George Eliot.

-George Eliot Review Online is directed by Dr. Beverley Park Rilett with the ongoing contributions of her research assistants at the University of Nebraska-Lincoln and in collaboration with the George Eliot Fellowship of Nuneaton, England.
+George Eliot Review Online is directed by Dr. Beverley Park Rilett with the assistance of her small but mighty team of undergraduate and graduate research assistants at Auburn University in Alabama and in partnership with the George Eliot Fellowship in Nuneaton, England.
 For more information on the George Eliot Fellowship, visit their website here.